severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 2, Scene 1.md

 ==120==The Count is neither sad, nor sick, nor merry, nor well; but civil count, civil as an orange, and something of that jealous complexion.

 **D. PEDRO.**
-==121==I’ faith, lady, I think your blazon to be true, though I’ll be sworn, if he be so, his conceit is false.
+==121==I’faith, lady, I think your blazon to be true, though I’ll be sworn, if he be so, his conceit is false.
 Here, Claudio, I have woo’d in thy name, and fair Hero is won.
 I have broke with her father, and his good will obtain’d.
 Name the day of marriage, and God give thee joy!

 **LEON.**
 ==122==Count, take of me my daughter, and with her my fortunes.
 His Grace hath made the match, and all grace say amen to it.